BT

 • Alina Yurenko, principal developer advocate at Oracle Labs, and Fabio Niephaus, research manager on the GraalVM team at Oracle Labs, provided a sneak peek at GraalVM for JDK 23, released concurrently with JDK 23.
 Along with new features, it was announced that GraalPy is no longer experimental.
 Niephaus demonstrated applications using GraalPy and GraalWasm.

 • Brian Goetz discussed the Class-File API and why Oracle should be in the business of providing an API for processing Java class files.
 Changes have been implemented based on feedback from users, and Goetz hopes this feature can be finalized in JDK 24.
-More details on the Class-File API may be found in this YouTube video.
+More details on the Class-File API can be found on this YouTube video.

 • John Rose, JVM Architect at Oracle, provided updates to Project Leyden, a project designed to improve the "startup time, time-to-peak performance, and footprint of Java programs."

-JDK 23 may now be downloaded from Oracle with binaries from other vendors expected to become available in the coming days.
+JDK 23 may now be downloaded from Oracle, and binaries from other vendors are expected to become available in the coming days.

 JDK 24